Generalization of Benalcazar-Bernevig-Hughes model to arbitrary dimensions: 1D Extended SSH model

-When taking the open boundary condition, $h$ hosts $2^{d-1}$ end zero-energy states (EZESs) at each end owing to the bulk-boundary correspondence.
-The EZESs solution of $h$ can be analytically derived by directly solving the differential equation $h(r)X(r)=0$ (see Appendix~\ref{Appendix II}).
-Here, the low energy Hamiltonian $h(r)$ is obtained by expanding $h(k)$ at $k=0$ to the second order of $ k$ and replacing $k=-i\partial_r$, where $r$ is the 1D position coordinate.
+In the open boundary condition, $h$ hosts $2^{d-1}$ end zero-energy states (EZESs) at each end owing to the bulk-boundary correspondence.
+The EZESs solution of $h$ can be analytically derived by directly solving the differential equation $h(r)|X_{\alpha}(r)\rangle=0$ (see Appendix~\ref{Appendix II}).
+Here, the low-energy Hamiltonian $h(r)$ is obtained by expanding $h(k)$ at $k=0$ to the second order of $ k$ and replacing $k=-i\partial_r$, where $r$ is the 1D position coordinate.
 The EZESs are the eigenstates of chiral symmetry \beqn C=i\gamma_{a}^{(d)}\gamma_{b}^{(d)}=\sigma_z\otimes\underbrace{\sigma_0\cdots\sigma_0}_{d-1}, \eeqn which has the eigenvalue $z=\pm 1$.
 The EZESs labeled by $z=-1$ and $z=1$ are localized close to end $r=0$ and $r=L$, respectively, where $L$ is the length of the 1D system.
-Therefore, the wave function of the 1D EZESs takes the form \beqn X_{z}(r)=f_{z}(r)|\psi_{z}\rangle, \eeqn where $2^d$-component spinor $|\psi_{z}\rangle$ satisfies $C|\psi_{z}\rangle=z|\psi_{z}\rangle$, $f_{-}(r)$ and $f_{+}(r)$ are the real space decayed wave function determined by parameters $t$ and $\lambda$.
+Therefore, the wave function of the 1D EZESs takes the form \beqn |X_{z}(r)\rangle=f_{z}(r)|\psi_{z}\rangle, \eeqn where $2^d$-component spinor $|\psi_{z}\rangle$ satisfies $C|\psi_{z}\rangle=z|\psi_{z}\rangle$ and $f_{+}(r)$ and $f_{-}(r)$ are the real space localized wave function determined by parameters $t$ and $\lambda$.

-Notably, the topology and EZESs solution of $h$ do not depend on the given representation of $\gamma_{a}^{(d)}$ and $\gamma_{b}^{(d)}$.
-In Appendix.~\ref{Appendix II}, we calculate the winding number and EZESs wave function of $h$ for a general case.
+We note that the topology of $h$ does not depend on the given representations of $\gamma_{a}^{(d)}$ and $\gamma_{b}^{(d)}$.
+In Appendix~\ref{Appendix II}, we calculate the winding number and EZESs wave function of $h$ for a general case.